 Click here to download PDF.

-2. The speed limit in the campground is 10 MPH.
+2. The speed limit in the campground is 5 MPH for all vehicles.
 This is a must as children, bicyclists and other pedestrians share the roadway with vehicular traffic.
 Safety bumps have been installed to slow vehicles.
 Please do not avoid them by driving on the lawns.

 4. No smoking in any of the park buildings, the pavilion, the pool or the playgrounds.
 Please dispose of your cigarette butts in receptacles located around the park.
 Help keep our park clean by using the receptacles instead of dropping the butts on the ground.

 8. Each campsite is allowed a maximum of six people overnight.
 The site fee allows for two adults and up to 4 children under 18.
 Additional adults will be charged $7 per night if staying overnight, with a maximum of 4 adults per site.
 One additional tent is allowed per site at $10 per night plus overnight guest fees, where applicable.

 9. Each campsite is allowed a maximum of two vehicles.
 Extra vehicles may park on the storage lot on the hill.
 Parking should be within your campsite’s boundaries (utility pedestal to utility pedestal) and off the roadway.
 Transient campers bringing utility trailers should check with the office prior to arrival.